adeguet1/lewansoul-xarm/README.md

 To note, the arm is sometimes listed as a 6-DOF robot (degree of freedom) but it is actually a 5 DOF + 1 for the gripper.
 So it is an under actuated arm and one can't reach all possible 3D position/orientation.

+If you find bugs or want to add some extra features, don't hesitate to create a pull request :-)

 ## Requirements

 ### Software